 The grace of God is complete, it doesn’t miss any aspect of who you were…..you are forgiven completely.

-Lift up your head, your identity is now in Christ.
-He is worthy of all praise and He identifies you with Him.
-When the day of your death comes and you stand before the judge of the Universe, do you know how you’ll appear?
+Lift up your head of shame and know your identity is now in Christ.
+He is worthy of all praise and He has clothed you in righteousness.
+When the day of your death is upon you and you stand before the judge of the Universe, do you know how you’ll appear?

 You will look like Jesus!!

 Your robe will be white and your sins will be forgotten.
-Live like that now.
-Don’t wait.
-Shame is a hindrance and life is too short to listen to our accuser any longer.
+Live in the freedom that you have been given.
+Don’t allow the enemy to continue to bring shame upon you, this is a hindrance in life and life is too short to listen to the accuser any longer.